SvetlanaArt/UnityExtinguisher/README.md

 - the fire level

-Developer's Guide
+##Developer's Guide

-Scripts>
+#Scripts/

-public class AnimHintEvents : MonoBehaviour
-		Attached to Extinguisher GameObject
+public class **AnimHintEvents** : MonoBehaviour Attached to Extinguisher GameObject
-		Contains methods that starts by animation events. void InitEvents() - initialization;
+Contains methods that starts by animation events.
+- void InitEvents() - initialization;
-	public void BoltFallDown() - starts at the end of the "BoltOutAnim" animation: the Bolt begins to fall down;
+- public void BoltFallDown() - starts at the end of the "BoltOutAnim" animation: the Bolt begins to fall down;
-	public void EnableHandle() - starts at the end of the "NozzleAnim" animation: enable the Nozzle Collider so a player can click on it;
+- public void EnableHandle() - starts at the end of the "NozzleAnim" animation: enable the Nozzle Collider so a player can click on it;
-	public void BoltGetOut() - starts at the start of the "BoltOutAnim" animation: plays a corresponding sound using AudioPlayer;
+- public void BoltGetOut() - starts at the start of the "BoltOutAnim" animation: plays a corresponding sound using AudioPlayer;
-	public void ShowHint(string eventName) - starts at the end or at the start of several animations to show or hide a hint with "eventName" public void ShowSliderHint() - starts after using UI>SliderExtinguisher and shows hint of using the extinguishing handle if variable isExtingNeedPositioning is true public void HandleUpDown() - starts at the start of the "HandleUpAnim" and the "HandleDownAnim" animations: plays a corresponding sound using AudioPlayer;
+- public void ShowHint(string eventName) - starts at the end or at the start of several animations to show or hide a hint with "eventName"
+- public void ShowSliderHint() - starts after using UI>SliderExtinguisher and shows hint of using the extinguishing handle if variable isExtingNeedPositioning is true
+- public void HandleUpDown() - starts at the start of the "HandleUpAnim" and the "HandleDownAnim" animations: plays a corresponding sound using AudioPlayer;

 public class AudioShotPlayer : MonoBehaviour
 		Attached to AudioShotPlayer GameObject